 - 1. Military leaves and right to re-employment upon completion of military service will be granted upon terms and conditions and to the extent specified by Ohio Revised Code § 3319.14 and 5923.05. - 2.
 Members who are members of the Reserve Forces of the United States or the Organized Militia as defined by O.R.C.
 5923.01 shall be entitled to leave of absence with pay or partial pay for such time as they are in military duty as defined by O.R.C.
 5923.01 in accordance with O.R.C.
-5923.05, which currently provides (June 2021) for: - a.
+5923.05, which currently provides (June 2021) for:

+- a.
 Twenty-two (22) contract days of full pay, up to the equivalent of one hundred seventy-six (176) hours, each federal fiscal year; and - b.
-Then partial pay equal to the lesser of: (1) the difference between the Member's regular pay and his/her military pay, including combat pay, if applicable; or (2) \$500 monthly.

-3. Upon return from an absence for military service, the Member shall be reinstated to his/her previous assignment.
-For purposes of seniority and placement on the salary schedule, years of absence for military service shall be counted as though teaching service had been performed during that time.
+Then partial pay equal to the lesser of: (1) the difference between the Member's regular pay and his/her military pay, including combat pay, if applicable; or (2) \$500 monthly. - 3.
+Upon return from an absence for military service, the Member shall be reinstated to his/her previous assignment.
+For purposes of seniority and placement on the salary schedule, years of absence for military service shall be counted as though teaching service had been performed during that time. - 4.
+Upon request and with 5 days' notice, members who are veterans will receive paid released time on Veterans Day, November 11th, when it occurs on a regularly scheduled work day to attend events in their honor.
+This paid time will not be deducted from personal or sick leave.